yafshar/xsum/README.md

 xsum_add(&sacc, 2.0);
 ```

+A small super accumulator can be added to a large one, or two small/large
-You can use the same interface `xsum_add` to add the second accumulator to the
+accumulators can be added together.
+Where, `xsum_add` can be used to add the
-first one without rounding them,
+second accumulator to the first one without rounding them,
 ```cpp
 // Small acumulators
 xsum_small_accumulator sacc1;